thatoramphore/thatoramphore/README.md

 <h3 align="center">Hands-on engineer with a strong understanding of AWS, DevOps and Kubernetes.</h3>

-- 🌱 I’m building stuff on the cloud, lately, AWS cloud
+- 🌱 I’m building stuff on the cloud lately [AWS cloud]

 - 👨‍💻 Check out my portfolio at [https://thato.dev/](https://thato.dev/)